 Reviewed and updated 2021 by Lee Burnett, DO, FAAFP.

 Yes.
 MD and DO medical schools both are 4-year programs.
 They have the same requirements and course load.
 The first 2 years of medical school focus on anatomy, physiology, biochemistry, pharmacology, etc. The last 2 years of medical school are in hospital or clinic settings where students learn their craft through closely supervised patient care.

-The training of DOs is nearly identical to that of MDs.
-The major difference is DOs complete extra coursework in osteopathic manipulative medicine (OMM).
-Also, DO medical schools usually require that their students spend more time rotating in primary care specialties such as internal medicine, family medicine, pediatrics, and obstetrics/gynecology during the third and fourth years.
+In medical school, osteopathic medical students take an additional 200 hours of musculoskeletal training.
+Osteopathic medical schools tend to be more primary care focused.
+Therefore, they often require their students to spend more time rotating in primary care specialties such as internal medicine, family medicine, pediatrics, and obstetrics/gynecology during the third and fourth years.

-MD residency programs that are particularly competitive often require that all applicants take the USMLE.
-From a residency program’s perspective, this helps “level the playing field” in the selection process.
+DOs take the COMLEX, but they can also take the USMLE.
+Some particularly competitive residency programs require that all applicants take the USMLE.
+This helps “level the playing field” in the selection process from a residency program’s perspective.

 No matter what kind of doctor you want to be, try to talk to as many practicing physicians (MD and DO) as you can.
 If you want to speak with a DO, try calling one locally and see if you can sit down with them to discuss osteopathic medicine.

-Be a smart consumer of your medical education.
-Don’t rely solely upon any single person’s opinion, including my own.
-Instead, talk to as many different people as you can.
-Keep in mind that, ultimately, your professional success is dependent on the residency match process.
-Your own future career in medicine will depend more upon how much enthusiasm, ambition, and personal drive you have, than where you went to medical school or what degree you obtain.
+Your own future career in medicine will depend more upon your enthusiasm, ambition, and personal drive than where you went to medical school or what degree you obtain.